THE

 is easily seen that the second and the third rule mutually imply each other.

-If the reason is present in the similar instances only, it also is absent
+if the reason is present in the similar instances only, it also is absent

-from every dissimilar case.
-And if it is absent from every dissimilar case, it
+from every dissimilar case. and if it is absent from every dissimilar case, it

 can be present in similar instances only, although not necessarily in all of

-them.
-Nevertheless both the rules
+them. nevertheless both the rules

 must be mentioned, because, although in a correct inference the application of